psychopy/workshops/source/translators/makePullRequest.rst

 ------------------------------------

 - summary of what all the changes in the commit do as a single unit
-- The standard convention

-  - start with a verb in the imperative mood (i.e., a command)
+- The standard convention is to start with a verb in the imperative mood (i.e., a command)

 - For example: